12 Fun Things To Do In Auckland

 7. Discover The Domain

 Want some fresh air?
 Why not discover some of Auckland’s best open spaces.
 The Auckland Domain is Auckland’s oldest park and also one of the largest; it offers expansive grounds with so many places to enjoy a picnic on a sunny day, or the opportunity to explore the park while hunting for eight permanent outdoor sculptures.
-The Domain is also home to the Auckland War Memorial Museum, situated in one of the country’s most majestic heritage buildings, the museum has impressive displays of Maori artefacts and New Zealand natural and military history exhibitions.
+The Domain is also home to the Auckland War Memorial Museum, situated in one of the country’s most majestic heritage buildings, the museum has impressive displays of Maori artifacts and New Zealand natural and military history exhibitions.

 Another thing to not to miss while you are at the Domain is The Wintergardens complex.
 Comprised of two large Victorian-style glass houses and an adjoining courtyard, it features a large collection of rare and exotic plants.